- Advertisement -

 How did the Starbucks idea crop up?

 Three University of San Francisco students, Jerry Baldwin, Gordon Bowker, and Zev Siegl, became business partners.
 The trio began selling high-quality coffee beans and coffee roasting equipment from Alfred Peet.
-Initially, the nine months, Peet’s Coffee was served.
+Initially, for nine months, Peet’s Coffee was served.
 Starting in 1971, within a decade, Starbucks had five stores, becoming a coffee giant by the millennium’s end.

 Starbucks Background